THE GIGS AND THE HISTORY I

 Highland Park, NJ, June 30, 1995

-Premiere of Fast Blues with Mean Progression and Retro.
+Premiere of Fast Blues with Mean Progression (T-ski)

 The Farewell Gig T-ski's House, North Brunswick, NJ.